confluence/tonguefish/README.md

 ```

 Technically you don't need to refresh more frequently than the feed update interval, but since it's difficult to align these events perfectly, I recommend refreshing a couple of times per update to make sure that you pick up changes within a reasonable time frame.

+## Known issues

+* There's no ordering of feeds.
+The order in the configuration is preserved, except that group feeds are added at the end.
+* If the Python bindings for `libxml2` are installed, `feedparser` uses a more strict parser which chokes on feeds with missing namespace declarations.
+I could try to fix this by rewriting the feeds before parsing, but it's going to be annoying.
+In the meantime, a workaround is to automate downloading the feed to a local file and fixing the namespace, and use the local file path in the config instead.